ameliegruel/VisualAttention_DVS/README.md

 ## Original paper

 Marie Bernert and Blaise Yvert, An Attention-Based Spiking Neural Network for Unsupervised Spike-Sorting (2019)
 *International Journal of Neural Systems* | Vol. 29, No. 08, 1850059 | Research Article
 https://doi.org/10.1142/S0129065718500594

+The original Matlab code is available on the Zenodo platform, at https://zenodo.org/record/2248525#.YD5SpGLPzRY.
+The original data is avalaible at https://zenodo.org/record/888977#.YD5S-WLPzRY.